pressel/PrognosticEDMF/README.md

 # PrognosticEDMF

 This is untested unworking code.
-Coding credit goes to Z. Tan at University of Chicago.
+Coding credit goes to Z. Tan at the University of Chicago.